KingJamesSong/latent-flow/README.md

 Please check [the scripts folder](https://github.com/KingJamesSong/latent-flow/tree/main/scripts) for the training and evaluation codes.

+## Minimal Training Code fro Spike-and-Slab Prior

+Please check [latent_flow.py](https://github.com/KingJamesSong/latent-flow/blob/main/latent_flow.py) for the minimal training code of using the spike-and-slab prior.

+We pre-define 3 latent flow fields and you just need to use your own MLP for it.

 ## Citation

 If you think the code is helpful to your research, please consider citing our paper: